AB InBev CEO delays talk of hostile bid for SABMiller

 "I don't want to go there now.
 I think there's too much to be gained in the next few days," Brito told a conference call for analysts and investors.

-SABMiller, the world's second largest brewer, has promptly rejected an improved offer from AB InBev on Wednesday, saying the 68 billion-pound offer "very substantially undervalues" it.
+SABMiller, the world's second largest brewer, has promptly rejected an improved offer from AB InBev on Wednesday, saying the 68 billion-pound ($104 billion) offer "very substantially undervalues" it.

 Brito looked to SABMiller shareholders for next steps, saying he hoped they would voice support for it, and urge the board to engage.